Public Digital Domain Home

 You may cancel at the preview stage.
 Cancellation voids the provisional contract.
 No data is transmitted and no obligation attaches.

-Organisations accessing the Warehouse agree that declaration is the only path to cleared use.
-Undeclared use is not permitted.
-Incomplete declarations fail.
-Named obligations are binding.
+Organisations accessing the Hall agree that declaration is the only path to cleared use.
+Undeclared use is not permitted, incomplete declarations do not clear, and the obligations an organisation names in its declaration are binding once they do.

-Any organisation that uses personal data obtained through PDD outside the declared scope of a cleared engagement is in breach of these terms and of the contract signed at settlement.
+Any organisation that uses personal data obtained through PDD outside the declared scope of a cleared engagement is in breach of these terms and of the cleared engagement itself.

 All declarations must pass Threshold validation, including admissibility.
 Nodes representing institutional processes, delegated authority, or data that cannot originate from a person's direct interaction are inadmissible and will be rejected.

 Settlement obligations that attach upon clearing are real obligations.
-They do not expire, cannot be renegotiated after clearing, and cannot be transferred to the person whose data is involved.
+They do not expire, they cannot be renegotiated after clearing, and they cannot be transferred to the person whose data is involved.

 Use of this platform for any unlawful purpose is strictly prohibited.
 What constitutes illegal activity is determined by the laws applicable in your jurisdiction.
 Persons or organisations found to be engaged in illegal activity will be permanently excluded from the platform.
 PDD reserves the right to cooperate with law enforcement where required by law.